Steven Kwan Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.
+- The pitching staff for the Twins has a collective 9.4 K/9, the second-best in MLB.

-- The Twins' 3.94 team ERA ranks seventh across all league pitching staffs.
+- The Twins' 3.96 team ERA ranks sixth among all MLB pitching staffs.

-- Twins pitchers combine to surrender 166 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- The righty's last time out came on Tuesday against the Cleveland Guardians, when he threw six innings, surrendering three earned runs while allowing eight hits.
+- The righty's most recent time out was on Wednesday against the Cleveland Guardians, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.